We are excited to celebrate the newest addition to your family!

 We are here to provide support, comfort, and guidance in the event of grave illness and end of life.
 Our clergy team will guide you through the process of making funeral arrangements.

 For guidance around Jewish mourning rituals, including shiva (the first seven days of mourning), sheloshim (the first 30 days), unveiling (when a gravestone is dedicated), and yahrzeit (the yearly anniversary of a death), please reach out to our clergy.

 When we are informed about the death of a Temple Israel Center family member, a condolence email is sent to the community as soon as possible.
 Information about funeral arrangements and funeral plans will also be sent if desired.
-To notify us of a death, please call or email Executive Secretary to the Clergy Susan Galla at 914-948-2800 x112.
+To notify us of a death, please contact a member of the clergy.

 Temple Israel Center maintains an association with several funeral chapels in the New York area.
-Please contact Executive Director Marty Greenberg at 914-948-2800 x119 for more information.
+Please contact Executive Director Yael Slonim (914-948-2800 x119) for more information.

 We encourage you to speak with one of our rabbis first before contacting the chapel.
 A time for the funeral should not be set until the officiating rabbi has been consulted.

 Should a death occur over Shabbat or a major Jewish holiday, it may not be possible to reach the rabbis until Shabbat or the holiday ends.
 Tradition requires that arrangements should properly be made only after the Shabbat or holiday is over.

 Our clergy team will guide and support you in arranging for shiva and shiva minyanim.
 Shiva chairs and prayer books are available upon request, if shiva is to be observed within the synagogue’s general vicinity.